Introduction

 Deciding between a personal loan vs line of credit depends on your financial goals and how you plan to use the money.

-• Choose a personal loan if you need a lump sum for a one-time expense like debt consolidation, home renovation, or medical bills.
+- Choose a personal loan if you need a lump sum for a one-time expense like debt consolidation, home renovation, or medical bills.
+Think of it this way: if you’re remodeling your kitchen and have a fixed $15,000 budget, a personal loan gives you the full amount upfront with predictable monthly payments until it’s paid off.
 It gives you fixed payments and a clear payoff date.

 Both options can be useful, but choosing the right one means understanding your borrowing habits, income stability, and how you manage debt.